COBRAPROsimulator/COBRAPRO/README.md

 Compared to existing open-source DFN packages like PyBaMM, LIONSIMBA, PETION, fastDFN, and MPET, only COBRAPRO and DEARLIBS include an integrated identification routine.
 COBRAPRO further distinguishes itself by enabling parameter identifiability analysis, allowing users to identify which parameters can be optimized based on the given data.
 Efficient computation is critical for parameter optimization, which requires numerous model simulations.
 COBRAPRO addresses this challenge with a fast solver and PSO parallel computing, offering model simulations up to three orders of magnitude faster than DEARLIBS and enhanced PSO performance through multicore processing.

-## Accompanying paper
+## Accompanying papers <a name="toc9"></a> ##
-For more details on the numerical methods, determination of consistent initial condition, and parameter optimization pipeline proposed in CORBAPRO, users are encouraged to check out our JES paper:
+For a comprehensive dive into the numerical methods, determination of consistent initial condition, and parameter optimization pipeline proposed in CORBAPRO, users are encouraged to check out our JES paper:

-S. Ha and S. Onori, “COBRAPRO: An Open-Source Software for the Doyle-Fuller-Newman Model with Co-Simulation Parameter Optimization Framework,” J. Electrochem.
+[1] S. Ha and S. Onori, “COBRAPRO: An Open-Source Software for the Doyle-Fuller-Newman Model with Co-Simulation Parameter Optimization Framework,” J. Electrochem.
 Soc., Aug.
 2024, doi: 10.1149/1945-7111/ad7292.

+Our JOSS paper can also be viewed for additional information:

+[2] S. Ha and S. Onori, “COBRAPRO: A MATLAB toolbox for Physics-based Battery Modeling and Co-simulation Parameter Optimization,” Apr.
+16, 2024, arXiv: arXiv:2404.10022.
+Accessed: Jul.
+30, 2024.
+[Online].
+Available: http://arxiv.org/abs/2404.10022

 ## Software dependencies <a name="toc3"></a> ##
 * MATLAB 2018b and later